What it is and how it spreads.

-MRSA is a type of staph infection that has become resistant to some antibiotics such as penicillin.
+MRSA is a type of staph infection.
+It is resistant to some antibiotics such as penicillin.
 Learn more about bacterial resistance on our antibiotic resistance page.

 You might associate MRSA with open wounds and hospitalization.
 But MRSA skin infections are becoming more common among adults and children who haven’t stayed in hospitals or nursing homes.
 As of 2012, 81% of MRSA infections in Pierce County are skin or soft tissue infections.